lilyof97/rUBot_mecanum_ws/Documentation/9_AirQualityControl.md

 ## **1. Device structure**

+The device is conformed by the rUBot_2.0 prototype and the Air quality control circuit.

+**a) rUBot model generation, spawn in a world environment and control**

 First of all, we have to create the "rubot_mecanum_description" package where we will create the rUBot model.
 In case you want to create it from scratch, type:
 ```shell
 cd ~/Desktop/ROS_github/rubot_mecanum_ws/src